traumedy/Video-Download/README.md

 After cloning this repository of code and entering the directory, follow these steps:

-1. Ensure you have a recent version of Python 3 installed, at least version 3.10.
+1. Ensure you have a recent version of Python 3 installed, between versions 3.10 and 3.12.

 2. Optionally create and activate a venv virtual environment to contain the packages for this program: